-(4) The total tax rate is measured as the percentage share of total tax paid out of profit before all these taxes are deducted (the result of adding tax paid to book profit before tax; (1.172/(1.172+2.077))= 36%.
+(4) The total tax rate is measured as the percentage share of total tax paid out of profit before all these taxes are deducted (the result of adding tax paid to book profit before tax; (1.232/(1.232+1.601)=43%

-- 2. Perimeter difference: the tax consolidation regime in Spain allows the Foundation "Fundación Bancaria la Caixa" as well as its holding purpose vehicle "CriteriaCaixa" to be part of the CaixaBank tax consolidated group nonetheless these two entities are not part of the CaixaBank corporate group and thus are not included in CaixaBank Group Financial Statements. - 3.
-Previous tax credits: Finally, it must be borne in mind that the last financial crisis suffered meant losses for the financial institutions in Spain which were subsequently absorved, creating, therefore, tax credits for the absorbing companies like CaixaBank case, and thus leads to an additional difference between the Corporate Income tax accrued and the final Corporate Income tax paid.
+- 2. Perimeter difference: the tax consolidation regime in Spain allows Fundación Bancaria "la Caixa" as well as CriteriaCaixa to be part of the tax group nonetheless they are not part of the mercantile group. - 3.
+Previous tax credits: Finally, it must be borne in mind that the last financial crisis suffered in a global scale meant losses for the financial institutions that were subsequently merged, creating, therefore, tax credits for the absorber companies which means an additional difference between the tax accrued and the tax payed.